oneoffcoder/docker-containers/dl-darknet/README.md

     /bin/sh -c 'cd /darknet; ./darknet detector demo cfg/coco.data cfg/yolov3.cfg weight/yolov3.weights video/dummy.mp4 -out_filename video/dummy.avi -dont_show'
 ```

-To detect with Yolo v3 on MP4 file and redirect output to JSON + MJPEG + AVI.
+Detection on a MP4 file and output to JSON + MJPEG + AVI.
 After you run the command below, direct your browsers to the following URLs.

 * http://localhost:8070 for the JSON data of the annotations
 * http://localhost:8090 for the annotated video